Tonnyk17/tk-chat/README.md

 Note: If you want to edit or delete a message, place the cursor over it.
+Note2: I recommend use Google Chrome to test

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).